The rise and rise of the house plant

 “House plants are out of favour.
 I get dozens of press releases every month about vegetables, fruit and ornamentals for the garden, but something on indoor plants is rare indeed.”
 I wrote those words in 2012: back then, every garden centre I visited seemed to be downsizing or scrapping its house plant sections, and friends considered me a bit of an oddball for filling my house with pots of greenery.

-Fast forward seven years, and how things have changed.
+Fast forward, and how things have changed.
 Cacti and succulents adorn the tables of every coffee shop, Instagram is awash with images of fiddle leaf figs, and Swiss cheese plants have a cachet just as potent as the latest mobile phone.
 I started growing house plants as a child in the late 1970s, when the last house plant craze was in full swing.
 Many aspects of the current trend are familiar to me, even though they have been given a 21st-century twist.
 Macramé hangers for plants now come in neon shades; bottle gardens made from green glass carboys and demijohns have been replaced with sculptural glass jars and lanterns; African violets are out, brightly coloured succulents are in.

-But why the revival now?
+But why the revival?
 I think it’s down to a number of factors, but high on the list is the fact that that fewer young people now own their own place, and homes with outside space are a luxury many can’t afford.
 Meanwhile modern growing techniques allow an ever-increasing house plants to be sold at ever cheaper prices, meaning beauties such as Nepenthes, the tropical pitcher plant, can be bought at a local garden centre for the price of a round of drinks at the pub, where once it was something only the most well-heeled grower could afford.

 Monstera or Swiss cheese plant